uktrade/ords/README.md

 ORDS metadata can be embedded in documents, for example using a rubric at the beginning or end of the document.
 Metadata could be stored in metadata files that are companions to the related document, spreadsheets or in a database.
 For documents published in HTML you can embed ORDS metadata properties in the file using RDFa or JSON-LD.

 ## Contributing
 Contributions are welcome!
-Please see the CONTRIBUTING.md file for details on how to get involved.
+Please see the [contribute.md](https://github.com/uktrade/ords/blob/main/contribute.md) file for details on how to get involved.
 You can submit issues or pull requests to help improve the standard.

-## License
+## Licence
-The project is licensed under the MIT license.
-Please see the license page for more details.
+The project is licenced under the Open Government Licence V3.
+Please see the licence page for more details.